MicrosoftDocs/windows-dev-docs/terminal/customize-settings/color-schemes.md

 ## Included color schemes

 Windows Terminal includes these color schemes inside the defaults.json file, which can be accessed by holding <kbd>alt</kbd> and selecting the settings button.
+Color schemes can **not** be changed in the defaults.json file.
+For a color scheme to apply across all profiles, change it in the [defaults section of your settings.json file](./customize-settings/profile-general.md).

 ### Campbell